chevereto/v4-docs/guides/docker/README.md

 This is the **best way** to deploy Chevereto.
 You can use [PURE DOCKER](#pure-docker) or our all-included project tooling.
 :::

-Docker refers to container technology, in this context you don't need to worry about PHP versioning, missing extensions, virtual host configuration, database server, anything.
-This is the best way to deploy Chevereto as the software infrastructure is provided by us.
+Docker refers to container technology.
+In this context you don't need to worry about the system infrastructure.
+This is the best way to deploy Chevereto as both the application and its infrastructure is provided by us.

 ## Advantages

-* 🤹 Multiple website instances
+* 🤹 Run multiple websites in the same machine
 * 📱 Portability
-* 🌈 Easy maintenance
+* 🚀 Easy to update
+* 👮‍♂️ More secure
 * 🔐 Automatic HTTPS setup
-* 🎨 Customization
-* 👮‍♂️ More secure
 * 🌎 CloudFlare integration

 ## Repository